logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL A2 HL

 As with the "T" series above, the A2 HL was also introduced in 1978.
 However, this model was obviously intended to be the "luxury" semi in Hofner's range at that time.
-It featured superb timbers, expensive ornamentation and was initially introduced with twin cutaways and a body shape based on the earlier Verithin/4574 model, except that a 2" body depth was used.
+Being based on the A2 L full-bodied jazz guitar except for its 2" body depth, it featured superb timbers, expensive ornamentation.
+It was fitted with Hofner's "multi-Sound" coil tapping system, together with an acoustic filter on the tone control.
+Production continued to around 1984.

-• 1979 HOFNER MODEL A2 HL(Second Version)
+• 1979 HOFNER MODEL A2 HL

 This guitar was purchased by its original owner direct from the factory, and in fact Herr Benker, Hofner's Company President at the time, handled the sale personally.
 It was actually one of the first prototypes made.
 (See the picture page for a short history of the guitar and an explanation of the electrics).
 Alan Cramp is now the owner of the guitar.

-• HOFNER NIGHTINGALE
+• TWO 1986 HOFNER NIGHTINGALES

 • 1987 HOFNER NIGHTINGALE ANNIVERSARY MODEL